November just started and we present you our monthly article aiming to advise you what to do if you visit Vilnius in November.

 If you visit Vilnius in November, be prepared for cool weather.
 Have in mind that November is usually cold, cloudy, windy and humid.
 The first part of the month is usually warmer and lighter, but further you go, the darker and colder it becomes.
 The chance of a wet day remains around 24%.

 The length of the daylight is also rapidly decreasing.
 At the beginning of the month, the days are about 9 hours long, but in the end, only 7 hours 41 min are light.
-Plan that about 3-4 pm it will start getting dark.
+Have in mind that about 3-4 pm it will start getting dark.

 So before your trip to Vilnius, check the weather forecast very carefully and be prepared: bring a windproof jacket, umbrella and most importantly, for your personal comfort bring warm coat and shoes.

-If you need more specific information about the things to do in Vilnius this month such as concerts, conferences, performances, don’t hesitate to contact us at info(eta)vilniusfreetour.lt
+If you need more specific information about the things to do in Vilnius, don’t hesitate to contact us at info(eta)vilniusfreetour.lt